Darginec05/Yoopta-Editor/README.md

 ## Introduction

 Yoopta-Editor is an open-source rich-text editor designed for React applications.
-With Yoopta-Editor, you can effortlessly create a robust and versatile editor that rivals the likes of Notion and Medium.
+Using Yoopta-Editor you can effortlessly create a robust and versatile editor that rivals the likes of Notion and Medium.

 This editor empowers you to seamlessly customize, extend, and tailor its behavior and user interface to your specific needs.
 Whether you want to add unique features, style elements, or create a tailored UI, Yoopta-Editor provides you with the tools to make it your own.